-There were 522,609 Performance Rights offers available to key management personnel whose conditions have been met as at 31 July 2020, which vest during 2021 or 2022.
-There were an additional 266,404 Performance Rights offers available to key management personnel, subject to meeting relevant conditions.
-The right to convert 383,790 Performance Rights to key management personnel was satisfied in financial year ending 31 July 2020.
+There were 68,104 Performance Rights offers available to Key management personnel whose conditions have been met as at 31 July 2021.
+There were an additional 384,097 Performance Rights offers available to key management personnel, subject to meeting relevant conditions.
+The right to convert 68,104 Performance Rights to key management personnel was satisfied in financial year ending 31 July 2021.